brendencoffey/joe-marketing-site/blog/posts/shifting-paradigms-coffee-shops.md

 ---
+title: >-
-title: "Building In Public: Shifting Paradigms, Power of Storytelling, The Psychology of Customer Service"
+  Building In Public: Shifting Paradigms, Power of Storytelling, The Psychology of Customer Service
-date: 2025-02-17
+date: 2025-02-17T00:00:00.000Z
-author: "Nick Martin"
+author: Nick Martin
-category: "build-in-public"
+category: build-in-public
+excerpt: >-
-excerpt: "Our new 'Building in Public' series pulls back the curtain on evolving a venture backed startup in service of community, reciprocity, and shared prosperity."
+  Our new 'Building in Public' series pulls back the curtain on evolving a venture backed startup in service of community, reciprocity, and shared prosperity.
 featured: false
+featured_image: /images/blog/posts/shifting-paradigms-coffee-shops.png
 ---

 *This post is part of the "Building In Public" Series.
 No flashy editing, no perfect sound bites—just raw, honest conversations about what it really takes to scale a mission-driven business.*